Kalidasa

 Kālidāsa (कालिदास, "Servant of Kali"; 4th–5th century CE) was a Classical Sanskrit author who is often considered ancient India's greatest poet and playwright.
 His plays and poetry are primarily based on Hindu Puranas and philosophy.
 His surviving works consist of three plays, two epic poems and two shorter poems.

 Much about his life is unknown except what can be inferred from his poetry and plays.
 His works cannot be dated with precision, but they were most likely authored before the 5th century CE during the Gupta era.
-Kalidas is mentioned as one of the seven Brahma avatars in Dasam Granth, written by Guru Gobind Singh.

-Early life

-Kalidasa was of shepherd or Gadaria caste Scholars have speculated that he may have lived near the Himalayas, in the vicinity of Ujjain, and in Kalinga.
-This hypothesis is based on Kālidāsa's detailed description of the Himalayas in his Kumārasambhavam, the display of his love for Ujjain in Meghadūta, and his highly eulogistic descriptions of Kalingan emperor Hemāngada in Raghuvaṃśam (sixth sarga).
-In the Mithila region, the birthplace of Kalidasa is considered at the Kalidas Dih in the Uchchaith village of the Benipatti block in the Madhubani district.

-Lakshmi Dhar Kalla (1891–1953), a Sanskrit scholar and a Kashmiri Pandit, wrote a book titled The birth-place of Kalidasa (1926), which tries to trace the birthplace of Kālidāsa based on his writings.
-He concluded that Kālidāsa was born in Kashmir, but moved southwards, and sought the patronage of local rulers to prosper.
-The evidence cited by him from Kālidāsa's writings includes:
+Birth place